Jmpyang/DGIs/WARP.md

 - Themes are stored as `data-theme` attribute on the HTML element
 - CSS custom properties are redefined for dark theme using `[data-theme='dark']` selector
 - System preference detection via `window.matchMedia('(prefers-color-scheme: dark)')`
+- Theme changes are persisted using `localStorage`

+### JavaScript Architecture
+The codebase follows a modular pattern with distinct responsibility areas:
+- `initThemeToggle()`: Theme detection and management
+- `initScrollAnimations()`: Intersection Observer for scroll-triggered animations
+- `initCardAnimations()`: Interactive card effects with hover states and ripples
+- `initImageLazyLoading()`: Performance optimization for images
+- `initResumeViewer()`: Interactive modal for detailed resume viewing
+- `resumeDatabase`: Data structure for dynamic resume generation

 ### Responsive Behavior
 - Flexbox layout switches to column direction on screens < 700px
 - Card components maintain consistent spacing and sizing across breakpoints
 - Images are fixed-size (150x150px) with circular borders for visual consistency

+### CSS Architecture
+- Design tokens in CSS custom properties for consistent theming
+- Mobile-first responsive design using media queries
+- Component-based organization with clear separation of concerns
+- Animation system using keyframes and CSS transitions

 ### Navigation State
 - Active page indication through `.active` class on navigation links